dssg/acs2pgsql/README.md

  If the state name has multiple words, remove the space: e.g. for North Carolina use `STATE=NorthCarolina`.

 2. Change to the `acs2pgsql` directory.
-To use docker, run `docker build -t "image_tag" .`.
+To use docker, run `docker build --rm -t "image_tag" .`.
 Docker will create an image and then extract, transform, and load the ACS data into your PostgreSQL database.
 To use drake, run `drake`.

 3. Consult the [census-postgres](https://github.com/censusreporter/census-postgres) documentation for full technical details.
 See also the census documentation for each dataset, especially the:
  - Appendix (e.g. [2015](http://www2.census.gov/programs-surveys/acs/summary_file/2015/documentation/tech_docs/ACS_2015_SF_5YR_Appendices.xls)) for information about census tables, and the